qicst23/scalable-web-and-application-server/README.md

-scalable-web-and-application-server
+Scalable Web and Application Server
 ===================================

-Created an Apache Tomcat like web and application server that could run Java servlets and render dynamic web pages.
+1. Created an Apache Tomcat like web and application server that could run Java servlets and render dynamic web pages.
+2. Tested on ApacheBench and successfully handled 50,000 requests with 1000 requests concurrently for images, style sheets, HTML pages, cookies and sessions.

+## _About_

+    Java, thread pool, servlet, HTTP 1.0/1.1, cookies, sessions
+    Course: CIS555, Internet & Web Systems, Spring 2013